basho-labs/little_riak_book/en/02-concepts.md

 value:  ["MYPFIM-S2-DVD"]
 ```

 Once the DVD was added to the cart bucket, your laptop runs out of batteries.
 So you take out your trusty smartphone, and log into the retailer's mobile app.
 You decide to also add the *Bloodsport III* DVD.
 Little did you know, a temporary network partition caused your write to redirect to another node.
-This partition had no knowledge of of your other purchase.
+This partition had no knowledge of your other purchase.

 ```yaml
 type:   set